gsclara/ICUC_Workshop/README.md

 ___

 #### Python environment
-First we will create a python environment to avoid any duplication issues with python libraries.
+First we will create a python environment to avoid any duplication issues with your own python libraries.
-This implies two steps:
+This implies the following steps:

 - mkdir -p reconstructions/Rotterdam
 - cd reconstructions